-All AGS courses are held in Paris, and therefore it is necessary to reside in or near Paris to attend any of the programs (with the exception of the International MBA and the Executive Masters programs in Finance and Marketing, for which students may possibly reside in another city or location and commute for the courses, which are held twice a month on weekends).
+All AGS courses are held in Paris, and therefore it is necessary to reside in or near Paris to attend any of the programs (with the exception of the International MBA and the Executive Master's program in Finance, for which students may possibly reside in another city or location and commute for the courses, which are held twice a month on weekends).

 There are various types of accommodation depending on your budget and on the type of experience that you are looking for.
 Ways to search will depend on the type of accommodation you are considering.
 Please note that for each of these options, financial aid for housing is available from the French government to students from all nationalities, based on need.

 Depending on standing, size, and location, you should expect to pay 600 Euros to 1,000 Euros per month plus expenses (electricity, telephone) for a furnished studio apartment within the city of Paris.
 Prices are much cheaper if you are willing to stay in a suburb.
 Public transportation makes it doable to commute from the suburbs without a car.
 You may opt for an unfurnished studio or apartment, which may decrease the monthly rent by 50 or 100 Euros.